 It's been a pleasure being with you.

-It's a little bit of breaking news right now, and that is the attorney general has just announced that he is going to take the Fourth Circuit decision, striking down the executive order on immigration directly right to the Supreme Court of the United States.
+It's a little bit of breaking news right now, and that is the Attorney General has just announced that he is going to take the Fourth Circuit decision striking down the executive order on immigration directly right to the Supreme Court of the United States.

-Again, it's been my pleasure, Jay Secul.
+Again, it's been my pleasure, Jay Seculi.

 He'll be back Tuesday.